INL Bureau · Office Profiles

 Ad Hoc Expert Support

-On-demand consultations and advisory services from RCD's criminal justice, program management, DME, and strategy experts — available to all INL offices and posts.
+On-demand consultations and advisory services from RCD's criminal justice, program management, Design, Monitoring and Evaluation (DME), and strategy experts — available to all INL offices and posts.

 Key Contributions